pedrocatalao/qlaws-cli/README.md

 # aws-login
 Bash script that allows to login to an AWS account and assume roles while staying on the same terminal session (to use within another script).

-It supports automatically getting your credentials from Bitwarden
+It supports automatically getting your credentials from Bitwarden.

 ```
 radix@cobra:~(master✗) » aws-login